How long we are likely to take to decide on your planning application and the service standards we offer.

 If you disagree with our decision to refuse permission or impose conditions on a planning application, we will not consider this a complaint about our service.
 Instead we will advise you how you can appeal against the decision.

 The quickest way to sort things out is to talk to the case officer.
 If you are not satisfied with the outcome, you can contact our Corporate Planning Manager.
 If you are dissatisfied with the response you receive, the council has a two-stage formal complaints procedure that you can follow to seek a formal response to your issue.

-If you feel that we have not followed the correct procedures you can ask the Local Government Ombudsman to investigate.
-The Ombudsman would, however, normally expect you to have followed our formal complaints procedures first.
+If you feel that we have not followed the correct procedures, you can ask the Local Government and Social Care Ombudsman to investigate.
+The Ombudsman will not investigate your complaint unless you have first followed our formal complaints procedure.